yazadjd/SpringBoot-REST-API/README.md

 -	Travel functionality: Travel involves changing the location of the spaceship.
 Before carrying out the travel transaction, check these two factors:
     -	The spaceport capacity of the destination (if not, return an appropriate error).
     -	The status of the spaceship (only operational spaceships can travel).

+On pulling the code and performing a ```mvn clean install```, a jar file will automatically be created.